ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If 1 should die tonight,
+My friends would look upon my quiet, fare.
+Before they Uid it in iis res!ing-place.
+And deem that death bad left it almostfai ,
+And laying snow white Howers against my
+hair,
-smooth it down with tearful tender­
+Would smooth it down with tearful tender­
 ness,
 And fold my hands with lingering caress—
 Pour hands, so empty and so cold tonight!